essex-lab/ProtoMS/doc/.man/_build/html/_sources/protoms.txt

 ::

-  parfileN filename
+  parfile filename

-Specify the name of the Nth parameter file.
-You can specify as many parameter files as you wish, as long as you number them sequentially from 1 upwards.
-Each parameter file is read in sequence.
-If a parameter is repeated in a later parameter file then the parameter is overwritten.
-The last read value of a parameter is the value used in the simulation.
+Specify the name of a forcefield parameter file.
+You can specify as many parameter files as you wish.
+The list of parameter files is read from top to bottom, such that if any paramater files contain contradictory information, the last parameters read by ProtoMS are used.
 The format of the parameter file is described in section :ref:`parfil` .

 .. _runcmd: